 Our product offerings consist of an extensive software portfolio that we have developed to provide comprehensive customer experience systems functionality for service providers.
-Our software systems support the full span of the customer lifecycle: revenue management, customer management, operations support and service delivery.
-Further, our systems support portfolio enablers which consist of offerings to help service providers make intelligent decisions, manage the product lifecycle and simplify the integration, operation and administration of applications.
-We also provide solutions for high growth and emerging markets, as well as advertising and media solutions for directory publishers.
+Our software systems support the full span of the customer lifecycle: revenue management, customer management, operations support, network control and digital services.
+Further, our systems employ a common architecture, including shared frameworks and services for deployment, configuration, integration, security, user interface and monitoring and control.
+We also provide solutions for high growth and emerging markets, as well as advertising and media solutions for digital local marketing and search service providers, including directory publishers.